-Figure 31 Tab Text Grid File Preview window with header selected
+Figure 35 Tab Text Grid File Preview window with header selected

 - 1 Click each of the column headers that correspond to the following information fields:

 - Subgrid Col

 - Subgrid Row

 - Spot Col

 - Spot Row

-- · Probe Name
+- Probe Name

 - 2 Select the appropriate name from the list.

-You must change the names of the columns listed above in order for gridding to work with a tab text file.
+Change the names of the columns listed in order for gridding to work with a tab text file.
 You can also change other column names, such as Gene Name or Control.